Hip Replacement Pain can be difficult to assess in someone with Dementia.

 What to Do when Your Hip Replacement Causes You Pain

-Surgery is a normal part of most people’s lives, and in fact, half a million hip-replacement surgeries in particular are performed every year.
+Surgery is a normal part of most people’s lives.
+In fact, half a million hip-replacement surgeries in particular are performed every year.
 A majority of these surgeries are performed on seniors.
-Many of those seniors have some form of dementia that may or not be diagnosed until a crisis, such as a fall and broken hip occurs.
+Many of those seniors have some form of dementia … that may or not be diagnosed until a crisis, such as a fall and broken hip occurs.

-As with any surgery, a hip replacement requires you to take certain actions to minimize pain and get back to your normal routine as soon as possible.
+As with any surgery, a hip replacement requires you to take certain actions to decrease pain… and get back to your normal routine as soon as possible.

 Those with dementia may not be able to tell you that they are experiencing pain.
 So, as a care partner, you will need to be aware of some signs and symptoms.
 Negative behaviors, such as an increase in irritability, anxiety or restlessness.

 Here are a few tips to get you started: